treasure-data/digdag/digdag-docs/src/scheduling_workflow.rst

     $ ./digdag scheduler

-When you change workflow definition, the scheduler reloads ``digdag.yml`` file automatically so that you don't have to restart it.
+When you change workflow definition, the scheduler reloads ``digdag.dig`` file automatically so that you don't have to restart it.

 Checking scheduling status
 ----------------------------------